Heart-Shaped Pepper Cookies for Valentine's Day or Anytime

 - Cut into whatever shape you wish with cookie cutters and put them onto a greased cookie sheet.
 I use Pam spray on the cookie sheets, and it seems to work well.

-- Bake at 375 degrees Fahrenheit for 4 or 5 minutes watching carefully until the cookies are barely brown around the edges.
+- Bake at 375 degrees Fahrenheit for 4 or 5 minutes.
+Watch carefully and remove once the cookies are barely brown around the edges.

-- Transfer the cookies to a rack until cooled after which they can be stored in covered containers.
+- Transfer the cookies to a rack until cooled, then store in covered containers.

 This recipe makes about 120 two-inch cookies.
 Enjoy!